ZarTek-Creole/cbftp-timejobsection/README.md

 # CBFTP TimeJobSection

-A CBFTP fork (revision 1274) that enhances time management for jobs and sections with an improved user interface for time selection.
+A CBFTP fork (revision 1274) that enhances time management for jobs and sections with an improved user interface for time selection and intelligent timeout handling.

 ## Added Features

+### Smart Timeout Management
+- Enhanced timeout handling for spread jobs with active transfers:
+  - Detects active FXP transfers before applying timeouts
+  - Automatically extends timeout by 50% when transfers are in progress
+  - Prevents data loss from premature job termination
+  - Logs timeout extensions for monitoring
+  - Only terminates jobs when:
+    - No active transfers are detected, or
+    - Extended timeout period has also expired

 ### Section Time Management
 - Added predefined time options for the "Max Time (seconds)" field in section settings